 We put our faith into action by sharing with others and by being good stewards.
 We are thankful for donations and gifts to the nursery.
 Due to limited space, health regulations, and safety standards, we cannot always use donations as intended by the giver.
 We will do our best to see that each donation is used to benefit or help the children of God.

-Before donating toys or equipment to the nursery, please check with the nursery coordinator or the Director of Living and Learning.
+Before donating toys or equipment to the nursery, please check with the nursery coordinator or the Lead Pastor/Minister of Worship and Mission.
 These staff members reserve the right to refuse gifts and will discard those gifts that are no longer safe or useable.
 Monetary donations are always appreciated.